Optional Practical Training: 2020: Trump Administration OPT Limitation Proposal

 In April and May 2020, in response to the COVID-19 pandemic and the increase in unemployment due to the pandemic and associated government lockdowns, the administration of President Donald Trump was reported to be exploring new restrictions on OPT.
 However, the Trump administration ultimately left out OPT from his executive actions due to White House Deputy Chief of Staff for Policy Coordination Chris Liddell rallying universities against any restrictions on the program.

+2025: Second Trump Administration and Site Visits

+Site visit letter left at the home of an OPT graduate working remotely yet absent at the time of the visit in early 2026; this graduate was on the first year of OPT, beyond the scope of the site visit program.

+Although DHS has possessed the authority to conduct site visits at the locations of employers training F-1 students on STEM OPT extensions (years 2 and 3 of OPT) since 2016, enforcement was initially limited.
+Upon the start of the second Trump administration in 2025, however, the frequency and scope of these site visits experienced a sharp ramp-up, including surprise home visits for graduates working remotely.

 Criticism

 Cheap Labor

 Labor experts have noted that employers like to hire foreign workers on OPT because employers get a discount.
 Students working with OPT authorization do not pay Social Security and Medicare taxes.
 For employers, hiring an OPT worker amounts to a 15.3% discount per student compared to an American citizen or permanent resident.

 Employers receive another discount because these companies do not have to provide health insurance as OPT workers are required to maintain private health insurance.

 Georgetown University researchers found OPT workers are paid 41.7 percent less than equivalent U.S. workers They found that in general, the student-to-temporary work visa pathway reduced earnings until these foreign students became legal permanent residents.